Updated: Nov 25, 2021

 Is there a pattern to a request for proposals or an invitation to tender and the companies that respond including companies that are the sole submission within the tender process.

-Where there are indicators of corruption risk within the tender process, an assessment of the pre-award process in each case should be considered including:
+Where there are indicators of corruption risk within the tender process, an assessment of the pre-award process in each case should be considered from the identification of need through to contract award.
+Additional areas might include:

 scope and specification to determine whether there are additional areas in which insider influence can be identified.

-This may give an indication of corruption within the tender process and where there is analysis of these data points it may also assist your organisation in building a profile of the corruption and bidding rigging risk and the level of insider manipulation within the pre-award stage of your procurement.
+This analysis may give an indication of corruption within the pre-award stage of procurement and where there is regular analysis of these data points it may also assist your organisation in building a profile of the corruption and bidding rigging risk and the level of insider manipulation within the pre-award stage of your procurement.

 If you enjoyed our blog post please feel free to like and share.
 If you'd like to get more involved in the discussion come and join our Procurement fraud and corruption risk group on LinkedIn.